Kanishkaigu/Swiggy-MYSQL-Analysis-Project/README.md

-# Swiggy-MYSQL-Analysis-Project
+# Restaurant Performance Analysis (SQL)

 ## Overview

-This project aims to extract insights from Swiggy's SQL dataset using sophisticated SQL queries with intricate joins for in-depth analysis and strategic decision-making.
+This project aims to extract insights from Restaurant dataset using sophisticated SQL queries with intricate joins for in-depth analysis and strategic decision-making.

 ## Dataset